-AccuBass is a feature that restores bass frequencies on a factory system that rolls off the bass as you turn up the volume.
+AccuBass is a feature that restores bass frequencies on a factory system that rolls off the bass as you increase the volume.
 If you can hear that the bass does not increase as you continue to turn up the volume on the head unit then your factory system is most likely rolling off bass.

-There are two AccuBASS® settings used during initial setup.
-The AccuBass Threshold and the AccuBass Level.
-The AccuBASS Threshold determines when the AccuBASS process turns on and the AccuBASS Level adjusts how much bass is restored.
+There are two AccuBASS settings and a status LED used during initial setup: AccuBASS Threshold determines when AccuBASS turns on, and AccuBASS Level adjusts how much bass is restored.
 The status LED will illuminate when AccuBASS is active.

 For initial setup of AccuBASS:

-- Turn the AccuBASS Threshold all the way to the left
+- Set the AccuBASS Threshold dial all the way to the left (counterclockwise)

 - Set the AccuBASS Level knob at the 12 O’clock position

 - Slowly turn up the head unit volume until you start to hear bass dropping.
 Once the bass drops out stop turning up the head unit volume and leave the music playing.

 If your vehicle does not reduce the bass output at higher volumes there is a way to defeat the AccuBASS feature or, if you prefer, to keep it turned on all the time.

-To defeat (turn off) the AccuBass feature you would turn the Threshold all the way to the left which will prevent the AccuBass process from turning on at higher volumes.
-You would also turn the AccuBass Level all the way down (to the left).
+To defeat (turn off) AccuBASS, turn the AccuBASS Threshold all the way down (counterclockwise), and turn the AccuBASS Level all the way down (counterclockwise).

 To keep AccuBASS on all of the time so it does not turn on/off at a set threshold, turn the AccuBASS Threshold all the way up (clockwise).
 Now, regardless of the head unit volume, AccuBASS will always be on.
 Adjust AccuBASS Level to your liking.